stefanlindblad/schemeMate/README.md

 # schemeMate

-schemeMate is a scheme command line interpreter for the [scheme](http://www.scheme.com/tspl4/intro.html#./intro:h1) language written in C.
+schemeMate is a command line interpreter for the [scheme](http://www.scheme.com/tspl4/intro.html#./intro:h1) language written in C.

 Installation: